RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 ><sub>LASA Lab / EPFL in collaboration with JRL / TsukubaL</sub>

 ##### **1.6.
 Haptice Devices & Teleoperation**
 New finger-based haptic devices leverage on sense of touch mounted on robots' fingers to perceive contact and render these through hand exoskeleton.
+In this setting, two robotic hands are mounted with tactile sensors.
+The touch perceived at the endpoint is rendered into the exoskeleton that the user wears on her/his hand.
+This exoskeleton allows the user to both control very precisely for every single finger and sense the touch at the fingertips.
+While the rendering of the force is only happening at the fingertips here, in some cases, picking up objects requires rendering of forces at more areas of the hand.
+For example, to move an object within one's hand, a rendering of the force inside is required.
+If it is requried to avoid the slipping of the object, this rendering should happen at a speed of milliseconds.
+As a result, these delays are important issues when it comes down to verifying manipulation.
+Another point to note is that the range of motion in robotics hands is way more limited compared to human hands.

 > + **Pros:**
 > + Offers higher resolution